garretchristensen/BestPracticesManual/Manual.md

 When conducting research internationally, researchers should give their human subjects the same protections as those inside the US.
-Laws in developing countries may not be as well-defined or enforced, but researchers should still register with their US institution‚Äôs IRB, and obtain approval from the host country government.
+Laws in developing countries may not be as well-defined or enforced, but researchers should still register with their US institution's IRB, and obtain approval from the host country government.
 A list of laws and regulations that cover research in 107 foreign countries is available from the Office for Human Research Protections at